ashwarya-me/tech.finn.no/_posts/2018-08-09-preparing-your-product-for-ml.md

 Also, if you're interested in machine learning and programming, I usually tweet whatever interesting stuff I stumble upon at [@JoakimRi](https://twitter.com/JoakimRi).

-Thanks to [Thorkild Stray](https://twitter.com/thorkilds) and [Simen Eide](https://twitter.com/simeneide) for reviewing earlier drafts of the post, and providing feedback!
+Thanks to [Thorkild Stray](https://twitter.com/thorkilds) and [Simen Eide](https://twitter.com/simeneide) for reviewing earlier drafts of the post, and providing feedback.!